 Small Modular Reactors

-Small Modular Reactors (SMR) are one of TVA’s three signature technologies supporting the agency’s technology innovation mission and consistent with TVA’s vision to be one of the nation’s leaders in cleaner, low-cost energy.
+As a next-generation nuclear technology with potential for improved safety and increased flexibility in terms of deployment timing and locations, small modular reactors (SMR) support the agency’s technology innovation mission and are consistent with TVA’s vision to be one of the nation’s leaders in cleaner, low-cost energy.

-SMR systems are fully underground resulting in improved safety and security.
-The smaller size enables all components to be shipped to the site by rail, allowing more of the construction to take place in factories, which increases standardization, improves quality and shortens construction durations.
+SMR containment systems are constructed fully underground, resulting in improved safety and security.
+The smaller size enables components to be shipped to the site by rail or truck, allowing more of the construction to take place in factories.
+This process increases standardization, improves quality and shortens construction durations.